 Naropa Study Abroad in Bhutan

-The Naropa University Bhutan Study Abroad Program is a unique opportunity for international studies at the Royal University of Bhutan (RUB), nestled just beneath Tibet and to the east of Nepal.
-In this student travel program, open to all students currently enrolled at a U.S. university, you will spend a semester at RUB, fully immersed in Bhutanese culture, experiencing the arts, spirituality, sustainable practices, mythology, education, happiness, and extraordinary landscapes similar to those in Nepal and Tibet.
+The Naropa University Bhutan Study Abroad Program is a unique opportunity for international studies at the Royal University of Bhutan (RUB), nestled in the Himalayas, just beneath Tibet and to the east of Nepal.
+In this student travel program, open to all students currently enrolled at any U.S. university, you will spend a semester at RUB, in a Bhutanese culture immersion, experiencing the arts, spirituality, sustainable practices, mythology, education, happiness, and extraordinary landscapes similar to those in Nepal and Tibet.
 The vibrant union of this ancient Himalayan culture with Bhutan's modern global leadership in Gross National Happiness provides a fertile ground for international studies, and inspires creative research.
 As you engage in cross-cultural explorations and encounter diverse views, you will be introduced to effective tools for intercultural work, including environmental studies, contemplative practices, deep listening, and holding complex realities.
 Through your international studies and student travel experience, you will gain your sense of leadership, finding a confident voice and understanding of your role as a global citizen.

-As an RUB student, you will dress in traditional Bhutanese clothing, live with Bhutanese students in campus dorms, eat in the cafeteria, and more, as you're immersed in a culture based on happiness and anchored in Buddhist traditions that originated in Tibetan Buddhism.
-There are three required Naropa University courses and a choice of two RUB courses, for a total of 15 credits per semester.
+As an RUB immersion student, you will dress in traditional Bhutanese clothing, live with Bhutanese students in campus dorms, eat in the cafeteria, and more, as you're immersed in a culture based on happiness and anchored in Buddhist traditions that originated in Tibetan Buddhism.
+The curriculum offers three required Naropa University courses and a choice of two RUB courses, for a total of 15 credits per semester.
 For Naropa students, these credits will apply toward your major or electives.
 Students from other U.S. universities should consult with their academic advisor to see how these credits will apply.

 English is the language of instruction in most Tibetan and Bhutanese schools and universities.
 Following a three-week orientation training with Naropa faculty, you will spend the semester in residence at a selected RUB campus taking international studies courses and completing your NU courses, including your research project.
 Read "Circling Back to the Source" in the spring issue of Naropa Magazine as an example.